top of page

 These two notes remain the same whether you are playing over a major or minor chord.
 Only one note will need to change.
 In the video, this is demonstrated using the pinky.

-The Theory Behind Tapping
+The Theory Behind Tapping to Outline Chords.

-The theory behind tapping is simple.
+The theory behind this is simple.
 If you move three frets from the starting note, you get the minor chord.
 This corresponds to the minor or flat third note.
 Conversely, moving four frets from the starting note gives you the major chord, which corresponds to the major third.

 Practical Application